 Checks and balances on power start with your own personal power.

 If everyone were rational, we would defect much more often than we do.

 People would not start a joint venture company because they would be afraid the other will cheat them.

 But we don’t bring rationality to the table.
 We bring irrational commitment driven by our emotions.

-Love is also an emotional which allows for longer lasting commitment.
-Sure, it might not last for ever, but it lasts longer than simply lust does.
+Love is also an emotion that underpins longer-lasting commitment.
+Sure, it might not last for ever, but it lasts longer than just lust does.

 Emotions prevent us from abandoning wounded mates and from deserting spouses.

 But also negative emotions like revenge allow for group cooperation by making defections more costly.

 Indeed, people are much less generous when their identity is protected and when they know they can get away with whatever decision without any consequences.

 Morality and what others think of us also keeps our society in check.